mcneds/LoCapt/README.md

 ## Setup

-Open PowerShell in the project folder.
+Open PowerShell in the project folder/use the terminal in your IDE.

 ### 1. Create a virtual environment